 contents We Had Each Other At Finial House in Williamsburg Live in the Sunshine A Star By Which to Steer Some of My Favorite Haunts A Few Hours in the Company of Greatness Peek inside the novella ...

 The White Pavilion Volume 5

 Seymore and his wife find rooms at The Brafferton, but Seymore discovers that the environment of the College is dominated by insecurity and the quest for money and influence.
 The couples' first children are expected.
 Seymore writes about his thoughts and fears concerning parenthood.
 As his studies progress, he poses a guileless question at the College that threatens his expulsion.
 As Seymore writes to his daughter about the ordeal of those days, he searches through his papers and finds his diary of the balloon voyage he and Leornian made across Scotland in 1762.
 He sends his daughter a copy not just to entertain her, but because the places one inhabits, frequents, or perhaps visits only once are the neighborhood of mind and character where one really lives.
 Thus, Seymore had never really returned from Scotland.
 More than that, his children would never understand the nature of their childhood home unless they realized they had actually grown up in a balloon.

-contents Bobbins and Books The Answers We Live In Lobelia's Rocking Chair A Journey into the Wilderness Being My Own Whiskers Pack Your Bags for a Beaver Read more ...
+contents Bobbins and Books The Answers We Live In Lobelia's Rocking Chair A Journey into the Wilderness Being My Own Whiskers Pack Your Bags for a Beaver Peek inside the novella ...

 travels in scotland